 Whitehead describes some of the laws created on slave plantations.
 There is no penalty for rape or abuse of a slave whether it comes from owners or fellow slaves.
 Life’s meaning to a slave owner is what a slave can offer in labor, blind obedience, or monetary value.
 Slaves are property to be used, abused, or disposed of at the will of their owners.

 Whitehead’s depiction of slave life in ninetieth century America is appalling.
 Cora escapes the Georgia plantation but at the cost of two other slave’s brutal murder.
 Cora experiences the terror and hope of liberation by being recaptured three times, being victimized by South Carolinian medical practitioners, North Carolinian racists, and Indiana supremacists.

 BLACK SLAVES LYNCHED IN AMERICA IN 1882

 Whitehead writes of an apocryphally designated “Freedom Trail” in North Carolina where blacks are hung on a byway as a reaction to slave insurrection.
 (There is a designated “Freedom Trail” in Boston but it represents the American Revolution.)
 There are credible reports of numerous black slaves hung from trees alongside roads in the south.
 Great fear among whites is created in the mid-1800’s because of the Turner Rebellion, and John Brown’s raid in Virginia.

 Whitehead also exposes the perfidy of white masters, slave catchers, and black overseers who treat slaves as property and supervise the capture and murder of escaped slaves.
 Ridgeway is a slave catcher that captures Cora with the help of his obedient and worshiping black companion.

 Where is America now?
 Have 242 years of history changed America’s penchant for overt and covert violence against those who appear different?
-South Carolina’s Charlottesville’ KKK rally suggests not.
+South Carolina’s Charlottesville’ KKK rally and George Floyd’s murder suggests not.